English

 Large-Scale Data Processing Demands

-Training and inference of AI algorithms necessitate extensive datasets.
+Training and inference of HPC algorithms necessitate extensive datasets.
 Hence, data centers must efficiently handle the transmission of substantial data.
 The advent of 800G transceivers provides increased bandwidth, aiding in addressing this challenge.
 The upgraded data center network architecture typically includes two levels extending from the switch to the server, with 400G functioning as the bottom layer.
 So, upgrading to 800G will undoubtedly boost demand for 400G.

 Real-Time Requirements

-In certain AI application scenarios, the demand for real-time data processing is crucial.
+In certain HPC application scenarios, the demand for real-time data processing is crucial.
 For example, in autonomous driving systems, the copious data generated by sensors necessitates prompt transmission and processing.
 Optimizing system latency becomes a pivotal factor in ensuring timely responses.
 The introduction of high-speed optical modules contributes to swiftly meeting these real-time demands by reducing the latency in data transmission and processing, thereby enhancing the system's responsiveness.

 Multitasking Concurrency

-Modern AI data centers often need to concurrently process multiple tasks, encompassing activities such as image recognition and natural language processing.
+Modern data centers often need to concurrently process multiple tasks, encompassing activities such as image recognition and natural language processing.
 The incorporation of high-speed 800G/400G optical transceivers enhances support for such multitasking workloads.

 Bright Prospects for the 800G/400G Optical Module Market

-The current demand for 400G and 800G optical modules has not experienced a significant surge; however, a notable upswing in 2024 is anticipated, primarily propelled by the escalating demand from AI computing.
+The current demand for 400G and 800G optical modules has not experienced a significant surge; however, a notable upswing in 2024 is anticipated, primarily propelled by the escalating demand from HPC.
 According to the authoritative market analysis firm, Dell'Oro, there is a forecasted increase in the demand for 400G optical modules in 2024.
-The heightened requirements for high-speed data transmission driven by AI, big data, and cloud computing are expected to catalyze the growth of the 800G optical module market.
+The heightened requirements for high-speed data transmission driven by HPC, big data, and cloud computing are expected to catalyze the growth of the 800G optical module market.
 This trend highlights the bright future of the 800G/400G optical module market, indicating a path of greater adoption and usage in response to the changing demands of advanced computing applications.

 Typical 800G/400G Transceiver Solution in Data Center